 Prerequisite: EMSP 1501 & 1160 with a grade of "C" or better and current certification or pending certification as an EMT - Basic by TDH; or current certification by TDH as EMT - Basic and successful completion of advanced placement requirements.
 Co-requisite: EMSP 1438 & 1356

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Upon successful completion of EMSP 1438, 1356, and 1261 and Texas Department of Health (TDH) requirements, the student will be eligible to take the Emergency Medical Technician - Intermediate certification examination.
 Lab Fee: \$20.00 (Liability insurance required.)
 Lab fee includes liability insurance premium.
 Fee is subject to change if insurance premium changes.